Catholic Community on the Jersey Shore

 5. Your family is on mission If our family is a “communion of persons,” an image of the Trinity, and a “domestic church,” then it only follows that we have been entrusted with what St. John Paul II calls a “missionary task.”
 “The future of evangelization,” he writes, “depends in great part on the Church of the home” (No. 52).
 No pressure, Mom and Dad!
 By “radiating the joy of love” and the “certainty of the hope for which it must give an account,” he writes, “the Christian family loudly proclaims both the present virtues of the Kingdom of God and the hope of a blessed life to come” (No. 52).
 St. Joseph, Pillar of Families, pray for us!
 St. John Paul II, pray for us!
 Soren and Ever Johnson are the founders and directors of Trinity House Community, with a mission “to inspire families to make home a little taste of heaven for the renewal of faith and culture.”
 Parents of five, they live in Leesburg, Virginia.

 We are blessed with four grown children who actively practice their faith.
 We are often asked, "How did you do it?"
 We honestly didn't know.
 So I asked each one, and I even prompted them; "Was it because we had dinners together?
 Because we sometimes prayed, and often said grace together?
-Because Mom read you Bible stories? " They each pondered and independently said something like this: "All that was important, but the reason I go to Mass and keep that at the center of my life is that I found when I was off to college, travelling the country or the world, living and working on my own, Sunday Mass was the time I could "touch" home, to be united with my family, because I knew my mom and dad, my siblings, would be celebrating the same Mass, hearing the same readings, and receiveng the same Eucharist as me.
+Because Mom read you Bible stories?
+Because we did corporal works of mercy together?"
+They each pondered and independently said something like this: "All that was important.
+But the reason I go to Mass and keep that at the center of my life is that I found when I was off to college, travelling the country or the world, living and working on my own, Sunday Mass was the time I could "touch" home, to be united with my family, because I knew my mom and dad, my siblings, would be celebrating the same Mass, hearing the same readings, and receiveng the same Eucharist as me.
 It's comforting that I have that constant in my life."

 Building a Catholic culture at home (the Domestic Church) and crowning it with Sunday Mass are the keys.
 I think of it like this: